Introduction To Sextortion Scams

 Who Is Behind This Crime

-We have evidence that organized crime groups – mostly based overseas - are behind this crime.
+The evidence shows that organized crime groups – mostly based overseas - are behind this crime.
 For them, it’s a low-risk way to make money and they can reach many victims easily online.
 Victims are often worried about reporting these offenses to the police because they are embarrassed.

 Are You A Victim Of Sextortion?